 Saracen Bay

-This area is busier than other parts of Koh Rong Samloem.
+Saracen Bay is a short walk away from one of the most frequented piers on the island and also the main jumping-off point for boat trips.
 As well as fancy accommodation and budget hostels, there are also lots of beach restaurants and chilled-out bars here.
-Saracen Bay is the best place to stay on Koh Rong Samloem for convenience.
-Not only is it just a short walk away from the two main piers but it is also the main jumping-off point for boat trips.
+Saracen Bay is the best place to stay on Koh Rong Samloem for convenience, however, this means it can also get very busy, especially during peak season.

 M’Pai Bay